Finding normal binary floating-point factors efficiently: Glossary

 \subsection{List of terms}

-\begin{description} \item[diameter] the greatest distance between any pair of a set's elements \item[exponent] the integer $e$ in $\pm d_1.d_2\ldots d_p \times \beta^e$ \item[faithful] a rounding function is faithful if it always rounds to either the nearest number above or below (i.e.\ does not jump over floating-point numbers) \item[feasible] $x$ is feasible for $Z$ if $x$ is a floating-point factor of some $z \in Z$ \item[floating-point factor] $x$ is a floating-point factor of $z$ if $x \otimes y = z$ for some floating-point $y$ \item[floating-point interval] a set of consecutive floating-point numbers \item[floating-point number] see \Cref{def:floats}; roughly, a number of the form $\pm d_1.d_2\ldots d_p \times \beta^e$ \item[integral significand] the significand multiplied by $\beta^{p - 1}$, making it an integer \item[normal] a floating-point number which can be written without leading zeros with an exponent between $\emin$ and $\emax$; equivalently, a floating-point number with magnitude no less than $\beta^\emin$ \item[plausible] see \Cref{def:plausible}; roughly, the integer $M$ is $z$-plausible for $Z$ if $M$ is feasible for $Z$ in the hypothetical case that exponents were unbounded \item[predecessor] the number immediately before \item[quantum] the place value of a 1 in the last place of a floating-point number \item[quantum exponent] the exponent of the quantum (the quantum is always a power of the base) \item[regular] see \Cref{def:regular}; roughly, a rounding function under which no floating-point number has an especially small preimage \item[rounding function] a function from $\overline{\reals}$ to $\overline{\floats}$ \item[significand] the $\pm d_1.d_2\ldots d_p$ part of $\pm d_1.d_2\ldots d_p \times \beta^e$ \item[subnormal] nonzero, but smaller than any normal number \item[successor] the number immediately after \item[unit in first place] the place value of a 1 in the first digit of a number written in base-$\beta$ scientific notation; equally, $\beta^e$ where $e$ is the exponent of the number \end{description}
+\begin{description} \item[diameter] the greatest distance between any pair of a set's elements \item[exponent] the integer $e$ in $\pm d_1.d_2\ldots d_p \times \beta^e$ \item[equitable] see \Cref{def:equitable}; roughly, a rounding function under which no floating-point number has an especially small preimage; alternatively, a rounding function which does not allocate too many reals to any floating-point number \item[faithful] a rounding function is faithful if it always rounds to either the nearest number above or below (i.e.\ does not jump over floating-point numbers) \item[feasible] $x$ is feasible for $Z$ if $x$ is a floating-point factor of some $z \in Z$ \item[floating-point factor] $x$ is a floating-point factor of $z$ if $x \otimes y = z$ for some floating-point $y$ \item[floating-point interval] a set of consecutive floating-point numbers \item[floating-point number] see \Cref{def:floats}; roughly, a number of the form $\pm d_1.d_2\ldots d_p \times \beta^e$ \item[integral significand] the significand multiplied by $\beta^{p - 1}$, making it an integer \item[normal] a floating-point number which can be written without leading zeros with an exponent between $\emin$ and $\emax$; equivalently, a floating-point number with magnitude no less than $\beta^\emin$ \item[plausible] the unbounded floating-point numbers $x$ and $y$ are plausible for $Z$ if $\fl(xy) \in Z$ \item[quantum] the place value of a 1 in the last place of a floating-point number \item[quantum exponent] the exponent of the quantum (the quantum is always a power of the base) \item[rounding function] a function from $\overline{\reals}$ to $\overline{\floats}$ \item[significand] the $\pm d_1.d_2\ldots d_p$ part of $\pm d_1.d_2\ldots d_p \times \beta^e$ \item[subnormal] nonzero, but smaller than any normal number \item[unit in first place] the place value of a 1 in the first digit of a number written in base-$\beta$ scientific notation; equally, $\beta^e$ where $e$ is the exponent of the number \item[unit in last place] the place value of a 1 in the last digit of a number written in base-$\beta$ precision-$p$ scientific notation; equally, $\beta^{e-p+1}$ where $e$ is the exponent of the number \end{description}